 Do I need Veil G5 if I already own a laser jammer?

 Some laser jammer companies and their owners have claimed that Veil is unnecessary if you already own a laser jammer, however the reality is that NO laser jammer, in fact, no countermeasure alone is infallible — especially against today’s latest “unjammable” police lasers that are increasingly becoming the preferred means for speed enforcement.

 Some of the newest laser guns that are:

-Veil G5 is a next evolution countermeasure, called counter-detection, and should be a part of every serious driver’s countermeasure arsenal.
+Veil G5 represents the next generation of countermeasure technology, called counter-detection, and should be used by every serious driver.